capaj/decapi/README.md

 ## Compared to type-graphql

 There is a much more popular [library](https://github.com/19majkel94/type-graphql) with the same goals-so what makes decapi different?

+1.  decapi does reflection through typescript-rtti, so it can infer 99% directly from typescript types without having to write them twice
-Decapi has smaller API surface-it only has hooks on top of the basic decorators for constructing schemas.
+2. Decapi has smaller API surface-it only has hooks on top of the basic decorators for constructing schemas.
 Whereas type-graphql has authorization, middleware, guards.
-Also decapi supports graphql v16.
+3. Also decapi supports graphql v16.
 Typegraphql is still only supporting Graphql v15

 ## Why forking?

-I wanted to contribute to [typegql](https://github.com/prismake/typegql) and work on it together with @pie6k, but it soon became obvious that we both have something different in mind.
-Just to briefly summarise the differences:
+Initially I wanted to contribute to [typegql](https://github.com/prismake/typegql) and work on it together with @pie6k, but it soon became obvious that we both have something different in mind.
+Just to briefly summarize the differences:

 - decapi has `@DuplexObjectType` and `@DuplexField`
 - decapi supports interfaces and mixins